Best Graphics Card Under 100 Dollars for Gaming

 2. Radeon HD 6670

 Radeon HD 6670 offers a great significant improvement over the Radeon HD 5670 it replaces.
 It's even capable to handle modern games at reasonable resolutions.
-You can even play Bioshock Infinite at high setting with this graphics card like the video you can see above.
+You can play Bioshock Infinite at high setting with this graphics card like the video above.

 HD 6670 is one of the best choice for you if you are looking for a good low power graphics card for gaming.
-Since HD 6670 doesn’t need a PCI Express power connector, you can even run it to a PC with 400W power supply unit.
+Since HD 6670 doesn’t need a PCI Express power connector, you can run it to a computer with 400W power supply unit.

 Power Consumption: 63 Watts

 Pixel Rate: 6400 Mpixels/sec